Skip to main content

 }

-Generate a new array with a length one greater than the input array, initializing all elements to 0.
-Fenwick tree array after adding 1st1^{st} element
+Let's begin building the Fenwick Tree by generating a new array with a length one greater than the input array and initializing all its elements to 0.

 fenwick-tree-1.svg